YuriSizuku/demo-SdlFramework/README.md

 `CObject3DGL`:  a 3D object for gl rendering, manage multi meshes

-`CPlaneGL`: a rectangle unit plane in XOY
+`CPlaneMeshGL`: a rectangle unit plane in XOY

-`CCubeGL`:a unit cube in the center
+`CCubeMeshGL`:a unit cube in the center

+`CSphereMeshGL`: A unit sphere by a certain latitude and longitude step

 ### (3) Physical part

 **physics_object.hpp**

 `CPhsicalObject`: This object contains physical information, used for physical engine

 ## 2. build